 We can also insulate through a brick exterior without removing any brick.

-Our installers drill ⅝” holes through the mortar joints to inject the foam insulation, and the holes are re-mortared upon completion – matching the existing mortar the best we can.
+Our installers drill ⅝ inch holes through the mortar joints to inject the foam insulation, and the holes are re-mortared upon completion using a standard gray mortar.